-Figure 4 below looks at the levels of MCL, guarantees, cash (in the form of security deposits) and outstandings from 2002 to current and offers the following observations:
+Figure below looks at the levels of MCL, guarantees, cash (in the form of security deposits) and outstandings from 2003 to 2015, and offers the following observations:

-1. The level of bank guarantees is consistently above the MCL level.
-This is due market participants using bank guarantees not only to meet their MCL requirements, but also as a way of increasing their trading limits.

-2. The trading limit for market participants is determined by the difference between the total value of their credit support and the prudential margin.5 Where the prudential margin exceeds their total credit support, the trading limit will be negative.
+- 1. The level of bank guarantees is consistently above the MCL level.
+This is due to market participants using bank guarantees not only to meet their MCL requirements, but also to increase their trading limits. - 2.
+The trading limit for market participants is determined by the difference between the total value of their credit support and the prudential margin.5 Where the prudential margin exceeds their total credit support, the trading limit will be negative.
 Market participants cannot trade above their trading limits.

-Market participants could therefore provide bank guarantees with values higher than needed for meeting their current MCL.
-This allows participants more freedom to determine their trading limits, and thus better manage anticipated trading activities.
+Market participants could therefore provide bank guarantees with values higher than needed for meeting their MCLs.
+This allows participants more freedom to determine their trading limits, and allow them to better manage anticipated trading activities.
 It is also evident that, as intended, market participants readily use cash (security deposits) during periods of high outstandings (usually due to transient high prices).